sitrox/schemacop/README.md

 * Run `bundle exec rake test TEST=test/unit/some/file.rb` to run a single test file

-## Contributors

-Thanks to [Rubocop](https://github.com/bbatsov/rubocop) for great inspiration concerning their name and the structure of their README file.
-And special thanks to [SubGit](http://www.subgit.com/) for their great open source licensing.

 ## Copyright

 Copyright (c) 2019 Sitrox.
 See `LICENSE` for further details.